Central African History

 Great Zimbabwe, a fort built in Central Africa about 1000 AD

-Besides South Africa, central Africa is the most isolated part of Africa - for many years, the people who lived here saw almost nobody from outside their own area.
-So technological developments reached this area pretty late.
+December 2016 - Besides South Africa, central Africa is the most isolated part of Africa - for many years, the people who lived here saw almost nobody from outside their own area.
+So it took longer for people in Central Africa to find out about new inventions.
 But even so, some historians think that people were smelting iron in the Great Lakes area (modern Uganda and Rwanda) by around 500 BC, even earlier than iron technology reached West Africa.

-By about 800 AD, the people of central Africa who lived along the Limpopo River, in modern Zimbabwe, began to keep sheep and cattle.
+By about 800 AD, the people of central Africa who lived along the Limpopo River, in modern Zimbabwe, started to keep sheep and cattle.
 Neither sheep nor cattle are native to Zimbabwe, so these people probably got the sheep and cattle from Bantu people living to their north.
-Maybe around the same time, people in this area, who are called the Karanga or the Shona, also began speaking a Bantu language.
+Maybe around the same time, people in this area, the Karanga or the Shona, also began speaking a Bantu language.

-Around the same time, Karanga people seem to have started selling animal furs and ivory, judging from the large amounts of these things that archaeologists find in their garbage.
-Maybe they were shipping furs and ivory down the Limpopo river to the East African settlements on the coast.
+Around the same time, Karanga people seem to have started selling animal furs and ivory.
+Maybe they were shipping furs and ivory down the Limpopo river to the East African settlements on the coast of Mozambique.
 They also seem to have been mining and shipping gold from Zimbabwe down the Limpopo river.
-In return, they got lots of glass beads, probably from India, and also cotton cloth.
+In return, they got lots of glass beads, probably from India, and also cotton cloth, steel knives, and probably Indian medicine.
 Possibly the Medieval Warming period improved the climate in a way that made Zimbabwe richer than before.

 Great Zimbabwe (First Book) by Mark Bessire (1999)

 Uganda (Enchantment of Africa) by Allan Carpenter, James W. Hughes (1973)